WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/achandling.md

 }
 ```

-### <i class="fa fa-wpforms"></i> Overwrite the AutoConnectElements
+### <i class="fa fa-edit"></i> Overwrite the AutoConnectElements

 Sketches can update the attributes of AutoConnectElements with two approaches.
 A one is to assign directly to the attributes of a member variable of its element.
 The other is to overwrite them with loading the element by [AutoConnectAux::loadElement](apiaux.md#loadelement).

 The elements for attributes described in the JSON document for AutoConnectElements overwrites the member variables of the target AutoConnectElements.
 However, AutoConnectAux::loadElement keeps the member variables unchanged if there is no element in the JSON document.
 This overwriting behavior is the same for the [AutoConnect::load](api.md#load) function.

-For example, the combination of the sketch and JSON document as follows updates only the style while keeping Caption (ie. "Hello, world") as AutoConnectText value.
+For example, the combination of the Sketch and JSON document as follows updates only the style while keeping Caption (ie. "Hello, world") as AutoConnectText value.

 <i class="fab fa-js-square"></i> External JSON document for the below sketch to modify the text style.
 ```json hl_lines="4"